-The Documents section of a patient’s chart displays all documents in that chart, sorted by category and date.
+Find and work with patient documents in the Documents section of the patient’s chart.
+The Documents section of a patient’s chart displays all documents associated with the patient, sorted by category and date.

 Click the arrow next to a category to expand and show documents in that category.
 If an arrow is orange, the document includes at least one outstanding task.

 For each document, you can see a thumbnail of the image, any notes or tags attached to the document, and if it is related to a specific encounter.
 You can see whether the document was shared in the portal, if it is awaiting a signature, and any associated tasks.